 2. Embrace the Infrastructure-as-Code Transition

 Modern networking reduces much of the physical nature of a network engineer’s job.
 While it’s still important to understand the fundamentals of network topology, turn-key provisioning and a heavy reliance on network automation require practical knowledge of infrastructure-as-code.
-That means learning programming languages like Python, embracing data analytics and fully adopting automated delivery.
+That means learning programming languages like Python and fully adopting automated configuration management tools like Ansible and Chef.

 3. Become a Data Champion

 You often read about the ways artificial intelligence, machine learning and data analytics are changing the face of business decision-making.
-But what you don’t hear about as often is how that translates to networking.
 Yet, with cloud delivery and infrastructure-as-code models, you gain access to a wide array of data points that can help you fine-tune your network.
 With data, you can predict potential network bottlenecks and proactively provision resources, or you can work closely with your security team to harden networks and circumvent cyberattacks.
 In a DevOps team environment, network data can provide valuable insight into which APIs are used most often, where your applications slow down and whether you’re meeting your service level agreements.
+Organizations are increasingly using tools and frameworks to gather, store, and process network usage data.
+Popular tools include Splunk and the ELK Stack.

 4. Break the Silos